G7: Rising profile

+At the end of 1999, Putin became Yeltsin's successor.

+In February 2007, Putin delivered a speech at the 43rd Munich Security Conference.

 Russia's membership was suspended in March 2014 in response to its annexation of Crimea.

 Members stopped short of permanently ejecting the country, and in subsequent years expressed an openness or express desire to reinstate Russian participation.
+In January 2017, Russia announced it would permanently leave the G8, which came into effect June 2018.

-Nevertheless, Russia announced its permanent departure in 2017; the following year, the G7 announced further sanctions on the country for its intervention in Ukraine.
-In 2020, U.S. President Donald Trump, backed by Italian Prime Minister Giuseppe Conte, advocated for Russia's return; all other members rejected the proposal, and Russia expressed no interest.
+In 2020, U.S. President Trump, backed by Italian Prime Minister Giuseppe Conte, advocated for Russia's return.
+All other members rejected the proposal, and Russia expressed no interest.